pavyedav/manta/README.md

 ## Running

-If you wish to edit configuration, modify `command_line_options.ini`.
+If you wish to edit the microsimulation configuration, modify `command_line_options.ini`.

 Run with:
 ```bash
 cd LivingCity
 ./LivingCity
 ```
+In `command_line_options.ini`, you can modify the timestep (default dt = .5 seconds), simulation time range (default 5am-12pm), specific path to the network and OD demand, whether you would like to compute the shortest paths or use a previous version, and which type of routing.